5. The Printers and Publishers

 Moore, he produced Thomas Roscoe’s The

-appearing one each year.
-Italy was continued in each of the following 3 years,
+from 1835) appearing one each year.
+Italy was continued in each of the

-1834 saw a work on France, Spain appeared in 3 separate volumes with different
+following 3 years, 1834 saw a work on France, Spain appeared in 3 separate

-plates he now specialised in illustrated works to take full advantage of this
+investment in steel plates he now specialised in illustrated works to take full

 Another work worth mentioning here is The Keepsake.
 This was an illustrated